YZ1GO/L.EIC017_ES_PRJ/README.md

 ## Acknowledgements
 The logo was designed by Ricardo Yang.

-The medicament database made by [WSAyan](https://github.com/WSAyan/medicinedb).
+The medicament database was made by [WSAyan](https://github.com/WSAyan/medicinedb).

 <br>